Shaping Stories for the Digital Society

 OVERVIEW

-• creative director / creative producer
+• Creative director, creative producer

 • UX designer

-• media designer / doctoral student
+• Media researcher, doctoral student

-• curator / media critic
+• Curator, media critic

 The media location North Rhine-Westphalia is one of the most innovative and economically potent metropolitan regions in Europe.

-The city of Cologne not only has a 2000-year history, but has long since established itself as one of the most vibrant media hotspots in Germany.
+The city of Cologne not only has a 2000-year history, and has long since established itself as one of the most vibrant media hotspots in Germany.
 One third of Germany's television programmes are produced in Cologne.
 Major TV and radio stations, numerous renowned film, TV and web production companies, studios, publishing houses and creative agencies are based in the city and attract an innovative and artistic audience.
 In addition, a large and growing number of exciting international productions are being made in Cologne and NRW.

 The ifs is located in the creative and media quarter Schanzenstraße in Cologne-Mülheim – in close proximity to TV production companies, studios, publishing houses, a radio station and the Schauspiel Köln theatre.